lgreski/datasciencectacontent/markdown/cleaningData-readingFiles.md

 **3)  How do I take advantage of any hints provided by the professor in the question text?**

-Sometimes the quiz questions provide extra information that you can use, such as [https://github.com/hadley/httr/blob/master/demo/oauth2-github.r](https://github.com/hadley/httr/blob/master/demo/oauth2-github.r) that was provided with question 1\.
-Hadley's R script provides a shell that you can use to pull data from github.
+Sometimes the quiz questions provide extra information that you can use, such as [oauth2 demo script](https://github.com/hadley/httr/blob/master/demo/oauth2-github.r) that was provided with question 1\.
+Hadley Wickham's R script provides a shell that you can use to pull data from github.
 All you have to do is identify the parts that must change in order to suit your purposes, such as:

 * does the API require authentication, and if so, how do I create my own credentials?
 * where do I alter the example code to access the specific API resource I need?